 It was the best of times, it was the worst of times, it was the age of wisdom, it was the age of foolishness, it was the epoch of belief, it was the epoch of incredulity, it was the season of Light, it was the season of Darkness, it was the spring of hope, it was the winter of despair, we had everything before us, we had nothing before us…

-Charles Dickens wrote those immortal opening lines of A Tale of Two Cities in 1859, but he could easily have talking about today, trying to explain the conundrum that is Brexit.
-Whichever side of the fence you’re on, or even if you’re sitting on the fence itself, only one thing is certain- uncertainty.
+Charles Dickens wrote the immortal opening of A Tale of Two Cities in 1859, but he could easily have talking about today, trying to explain the conundrum that is Brexit.
+Whichever side of the fence you’re on, or if you’re sitting on the fence itself, only one thing is certain- uncertainty.
 No-one can say with any guarantee how things are going to work out.
 There are too many permutations, too many imponderables.

 Which doesn’t sound like good news for business owners like you, wishing to scale up.
 The pound, along with shares, fluctuates at each piece of news.
 Political parties are split, like never before, over just about everything.
 The British public are confused.
 And then there’s the aggrieved partner known as Europe to consider.
 But as the October 31st deadline creeps ever closer, you want to know not just what Brexit will look like, but what a post-Brexit Britain will look like.
 What does it all mean for your business?

 Of course, time will eventually unravel this Gordian knot, and perhaps, in five years’ time, we’ll look back and say, what was all the fuss about?
 Or perhaps not.
 First of all, we have the present to deal with.
 How will you cope if you haven’t the luxury of paying for Brexit advice or lobbying key players?
 The answer is to give your business a much-needed dose of certainty.